google/gapid/gapis/README.md

 GAPIS offers simultaneous connections from any number of clients.
 All client-server communication is performed through the [gRPC service interface](service/service.proto).

 The service relies heavily on resource identifiers and paths to refer to computed data.
 This means the list of RPC functions is relatively small when considering the number of different queries the client can make.

-## Schema

-One of the goals of the GAPID project is to keep the clients simple to implement, avoiding the need for each client implementation to require knowledge of the graphics APIs.

-The client does however need to display the commands (and arguments) that make up a capture, the state structure and the information that links one value to another (for example, a texture ID to texture object).

-GAPIS exposes the `GetSchema()` RPC function to describe the all the types used by all graphics APIs understood by the server.
-The returned value of GetSchema holds all the class information and named constants used by the stream.
-This information contains everything the client needs to decode the object serialized by the other RPC calls.

-The [framework/binary/schema](../framework/binary/schema) package contains all the Schema types.

 ## Paths